 While managing lectures and research deadlines, she prepared for and passed her promotional examinations from Lieutenant to Captain.
 She subsequently undertook the Elsie Initiative Cadre at the Ghana Armed Forces Command and Staff College and later attended a course at the Kofi Annan International Peacekeeping Training Centre, each milestone adding to an already rigorous schedule.

-When the COVID-19 pandemic disrupted academic life globally, her doctoral journey at the University of Ghana faced fresh uncertainty.
-Virtual lectures, delayed supervision and restricted access to research resources became the new reality.
+When the COVID-19 pandemic disrupted academic life globally, her doctoral studies at the University of Ghana faced fresh uncertainty.
+Virtual lectures, delayed supervision and restricted access to research resources became the norm.

 “Through virtual platforms and collective perseverance, we continued,” she reflected.

-Another course followed, and she was subsequently selected for deployment to Lebanon under the United Nations peacekeeping mission.
-Months of pre-deployment training preceded her assignment.
+Another course followed, and she was subsequently selected for deployment to Lebanon under a United Nations peacekeeping mission.
+Months of pre-deployment training preceded the assignment.

 Barely a month into her tour, tensions between Israel and Palestine escalated, drawing Lebanon into heightened instability.
 For peacekeepers on the ground, uncertainty became routine.
 Long hours in bunkers, limited communication with loved ones and constant vigilance defined daily life.